arifwn/TinySuspender/README.md

 - Whitelisting to prevent specific site/pages from getting suspended.
 Regex is supported.
 - Temporarily disable automatic suspension on a specific tabs or domains.
 - Optional automatic restore when suspended tabs brought to foreground.
-- Open new tab in new suspended tab.
+- Open links in new suspended tab.

 ## Screenshots